 Identify and describe the anatomy, physiology and sonographic appearance of the vascular system.

-Demonstrate knowledge of normal and abnormal vascular anatomy
+Demonstrate knowledge of normal and abnormal vascular anatomy.

-Demonstrate knowledge of normal and abnormal vascular physiology
+Demonstrate knowledge of normal and abnormal vascular physiology.

-Demonstrate knowledge of importance and impact of laboratory values and additional imaging techniques as they relate to vascular sonography
+Demonstrate knowledge of importance and impact of laboratory values and additional imaging techniques as they relate to vascular sonography.

 Demonstrate knowledge, understanding, and proficiency in the use of quantitative principles applied to vascular testing.

+CAAHEP Standards and Guidelines for the Accreditation of Educational Programs in Diagnostic Medical Sonography updated 2021, Appendix B.

+App B 2.
+Learning Competencies for all Concentrations

+App B 9.
+Learning Competencies for the Vascular Sonography Concentration: a-f, i-k.